 To make the list: the game must feature a raid on Area 51 (or some parody of it), hence games that just mention Area 51 will not be included.
 Also this list will not include any shovelware that popped up on Steam recently.

 5. Area 51 (2005)

-A remake of the hit arcade game, players are deployed to the iconic base after an alien virus is let unleashed.
-The game blended elements of horror with science fiction to tell a familiar story using a stellar cast that includes David Duchovny, Marilyn Manson, Powers Boothe and Nolan Northin in one of his earliest roles.
+A remake of the hit arcade game, players are deployed to the iconic base after an alien virus is unleashed.
+The game blended elements of horror with science fiction to tell a familiar story.
+The game also had a stellar cast that includes David Duchovny, Marilyn Manson, Powers Boothe and Nolan Northin in one of his earliest roles.

 4. Grand Theft Auto: San Andreas

 Grand Theft Auto: San Andreas was a crowning achievement in gaming as it allowed players to explore a massive world based on early 90’s Los Angeles, San Francisco and Las Vegas.
 One mission even has players tasked by The Truth (voiced by the late Peter Fonda) to raid Area 51 (dubbed Area 69 in the game) to steal an experimental jetpack.

 Perfect Dark was the spiritual successor to 007 GoldenEye and one of the best shooters of the Fifth Generation era.
 Players take on the role of Joanna Dark who must stop an evil corporation from helping an evil alien army form recovering a lost weapon on earth.